antivorg/Processor-Sim/README.md

 # Processor-Sim
-A collection of projects written to implement simmulation techniques using different languages and frameworks
+A collection of projects written to implement simmulation techniques using different languages and frameworks.